alpacahq/pylivetrader/examples/reversion/README.md

 As an alternative to AWS Elastic Beanstalk, you can use the Dockerfiles to build and run the container anywhere you want.

 ### Dockerfiles to build the images
-[DockerfileBase](./DockerfileBase) creates the base image to run algorithms [DockerfileReversion](./DockerfileReversion) creates the image with the mean reversion long algorithm.
+[DockerfileBase](./DockerfileBase) creates the base image to run algorithms.
+[DockerfileReversion](./DockerfileReversion) creates the image with the mean reversion long algorithm.
 This is the one that runs the algo.
 When running it, remember to add an env file:
 ```sh
 docker build -f DockerfileReversion -t [repository]/[image_name]:[version] .